Please note that Tapas no longer supports Internet Explorer.

 “B-But you’ll protect us!
 R-right miss Late?
 Y-you wouldn’t let that happen to any of us…” she suddenly blurted out, trying to plant a seed of hope in the others.

 Latevia looked at her.
 Her eyes filled with surprise, but a hint of relief.
 She gave a warm smile and nodded.
 “Of course I’ll protect you.
 All of you.
 I won’t ever let anything happen to any of you.
 I promise.
 I-I know it’s hard to accept right now, but I need all of you to trust me.
 We will get through this, we just need to have faith.
 Pray to Helena that Sol peeks his head again and brings the daylight,” she said.
 “Remember, you are the children of Sol.
 His light shines in each and every one of you.
 You can bask in the light.
-The monsters, never can,” she gave a bittersweet smile.
+The monsters… never can,” she gave a bittersweet smile.

 “T-that’s right!”
 Camilla said.
 “We just need to wait until day time!
 We’ll be able to all get out safely!”
 She nodded profusely.
 She walked over to the nun and gingerly took her hand.
 “M-miss Latevia will p-protect us until then.
 I-I trust her.”

 All the other children looked at her.
-They nodded in agreement, deciding to go along with the plan of waiting till sunrize, which may take several hours considering Holy Sol had just set a little over an hour or so.
+They nodded in agreement, deciding to go along with the plan of waiting till sunrise, which may take several hours considering Holy Sol had just set a little over an hour or so.
 Still, it was the best course of action.
 The sun would protect them.
 Everyone knew that bloodsuckers burned up under Sol’s blessing.

 “S-so, where are we going to stay, Miss Late?” she asked.